AProductiveNerd/WhatsAppTxt-to-JSON/README.md

 	};
 }[];
 ```
-## Using as an npm module
+## Using as an npm package
-To use this module in a Node.js project, import is using
+To use this package in a Node.js project, import is using
 ```javascript
 const w2j = require("whatsapp-to-json");
 ```